PkuCuipy/icv-assignments/README.md

 ### Assignment 2
 1. Implement BatchNorm layer for MLP, including train-time forward, test-time forward and backpropagation;
 2. Build and train a CNN on CIFAR-10, and further improve it by tricks like tunning and data augmentation;
-3. Camera calibration, solve the intrinsic K and extrinsic \[R, T\] of a perspective camera;
+3. Camera calibration, solving the intrinsic matrix K and extrinsic matrix \[R, T\] of a perspective camera;